 The main cost is the liquidator’s fee.
 But there are also filing fees due to Companies’ House, the cost of placing ads in the Gazette, and other disbursements.

-All in all, you could be looking at a bill of at least £2,000 plus VAT which will come out of your company’s profits.
+All in all, you could be looking at a bill of at least £2,000 plus VAT, which will be deducted from your company’s profits.
 And that’s if your members’ voluntary liquidation is straightforward.
 You can also expect the process to take at least 6 months to complete.

-By contrast, striking off takes two months and involves filing one form.
-It costs £8 if you file the form online and £10 if you file a paper form.
+By contrast, striking off takes approximately two months and involves filing one form.
+The fee is £33 online or £44 by post.

 The Targeted Anti-Avoidance Rule